 What is an MBA in Logistics Management?

-MBA in Logistics Management is a two-year specialised course which aims to provide the knowledge of the effective transportation, storage, and distribution of goods and services.
+MBA in Logistics Management is a two-year specialised course that aims to provide the knowledge of the effective transportation, storage, and distribution of goods and services.
 The course covers logistics planning, risk management, warehouse operations, and international supply chain strategies.
-Candidates enrolled in this course will get the opportunity to get real-world exposure with the help of the internships, training, webinars, etc.
+Candidates enrolled in this course will get the opportunity to gain real-world exposure with the help of internships, training, webinars, etc.

 With the rapid growth of e-commerce and globalisation, logistics professionals are in high demand.
 The course provides graduates with essential skills in logistics operations, technology integration, and process optimisation, which enable them to contribute effectively to business efficiency and cost management.